jamesaevans/amplitude-dev-center/docs/data/destinations/humanic-ai-cohort.md

 1. Log in to your **Humanic AI** account.
 2. Navigate to the **Profile** section by clicking on the name icon located on top right.
 3. Go to the **API Key **tab and click on the **Create** button.
-4. Copy the API key, it will be required on Amplitude dashboard for integration
+4. Copy the API key, Amplitude requires it to complete the integration.

 ### Amplitude setup